suncoast-devs/handbook/lessons/cs-api-servers/reading/00-intro.md

 There will be another change if you look over at the `Header` tab.
 The `Content-Type` has changed.
 We are now returning `application/json`.
-This is because the return type is more complicated than a simple `string` and dotnet is automatically converting our output to JSON for us.
+This is because the return type is more complicated than a simple `string` and .NET is automatically converting our output to JSON for us.

 Lets return some more complex data.
 Lets roll many die.